vcato/practical_tdd/README.md

 **Enter State III.** Objective: make the test fail.

-Add to the test — just enough to hit the assert:
+Add a small amount to the test until the failure is due to the production code not being right:

 ```diff
  def test_calculate_discount():